About Me (Barbara Weibel)

-The Outer Banks is comprised of three ecozones: the beach, where very little vegetation grows in the salt-saturated air; the dunes, which are vegetated by salt-tolerant plants; and the area behind the dunes, which form a natural barrier from the salt-laden ocean winds, allowing a lush maritime forest to grow.
+The Outer Banks is composed of three ecozones: the beach, where very little vegetation grows in the salt-saturated air; the dunes, which are vegetated by salt-tolerant plants; and the maritime forest behind the dunes.
+In this latter zone, the dunes that form a natural barrier from salt-laden ocean winds allow a lush forest to grow.
 Much of this maritime forest has been preserved by the Nature Conservancy, which has been quietly buying up tracts in what residents refer to as Nags Head Woods.
-A short walk along the trails of the Nature Conservancy gives a spectacular glimpse of the great diversity of this barrier island maritime forest.
+A short walk along the trails of the Nature Conservancy gives a spectacular glimpse of the great diversity within this zone.
 Nags Head Woods is home to more than 300 species of plants, more than 100 species of birds, six species of freshwater fish, and 65 species of land vertebrates (amphibians, reptiles, and mammals).
-Among the more notable are this friendly red-bellied water snake: Red bellied water snake
+Among the more notable are this friendly red-bellied water snake:

-This prehistoric-looking giant snapping turtle that lived in the natural pond in my backyard for a few weeks one spring: Snapping turtle
+This prehistoric-looking giant snapping turtle that lived in the natural pond in my backyard for a few weeks one spring:

 And this Osprey, who occasionally landed in the large Loblolly Pine in my front yard, where he enjoyed a leisurely lunch of the fish he plucked from the Sound: